 Implementation of at Least One Nutrition-Based Organizational Practice

 You can create settings for your congregation, staff and volunteers that encourage healthy eating habits.
-Dietary patterns are considered one of the main behaviors that can cause obesity, a condition that affects nearly one in four adults in Louisiana.8
+Dietary patterns are considered one of the main behaviors that can cause obesity, which affects nearly one in four adults in Louisiana.8

-To meet this benchmark, your organization is expected to implement one of the following practices that focus on proper nutrition:
+To meet this benchmark, your organization must implement one of the following practices that focus on proper nutrition:

-- Partner with local farm(s) to offer fresh produce sales for community and/or be a drop off location for Community Supported Agriculture club(s)
+- Partner with local farm(s) to offer fresh produce sales for the community and/or be a drop-off location for Community Supported Agriculture club(s)

 - Start a community/youth garden